 Figure 6a.
-Number of times each species was detected on annual-panel transects at Mount Rainier (MORA), North Cascades (NOCA), and Olympic (OLYM) National Parks, and all three parks pooled (always presented in that order) during the 2005-2018 field seasons.
-The figure includes all species for which we amassed at least 50 point count detections on annual-panel transects over the 13 years indicated.
+Number of times each species (Sooty Grouse, Band-tailed Pigeon, Black Swift, Vaux's Swift, Rufous Hummingbird, and Spotted Sandpiper) was detected on annual-panel transects at Mount Rainier (MORA), North Cascades (NOCA), and Olympic (OLYM) National Parks, and all three parks pooled (always presented in that order) during the 2005-2019 field seasons.
+Figures 6a-6j include all species for which we amassed at least 77 point count detections on annual-panel transects over the 14 years indicated.
 Numbers of detections are unadjusted for differences in survey effort or potential differences in detectability of birds between years.
-These adjustments will be made in conjunction with our periodic trend analyses.
+These adjustments will be made in conjunction with periodic trend analyses.

 Figure 6b.
-Number of times each species was detected on annual-panel transects at Mount Rainier (MORA), North Cascades (NOCA), and Olympic (OLYM) National Parks, and all three parks pooled (always presented in that order) during the 2005-2018 field seasons.
-The figure includes all species for which we amassed at least 50 point count detections on annual-panel transects over the 13 years indicated.
+Number of times each species (Red-breasted Sapsucker, Hairy Woodpecker, Northern Flicker, Pileated Woodpecker, Olive-sided Flycatcher, and Western Wood-Pewee) was detected on annual-panel transects at Mount Rainier (MORA), North Cascades (NOCA), and Olympic (OLYM) National Parks, and all three parks pooled (always presented in that order) during the 2005-2019 field seasons.
+Figures 6a-6j include all species for which we amassed at least 77 point count detections on annual-panel transects over the 14 years indicated.
 Numbers of detections are unadjusted for differences in survey effort or potential differences in detectability of birds between years.
-These adjustments will be made in conjunction with our periodic trend analyses.
+These adjustments will be made in conjunction with periodic trend analyses.

 Figure 6c.
-Number of times each species was detected on annual-panel transects at Mount Rainier (MORA), North Cascades (NOCA), and Olympic (OLYM) National Parks, and all three parks pooled (always presented in that order) during the 2005-2018 field seasons.
-The figure includes all species for which we amassed at least 50 point count detections on annual-panel transects over the 13 years indicated.
+Number of times each species (Hammond's Flycatcher, Dusky Flycatcher, Pacific-slope Flycatcher, Cassin's Vireo, Warbling Vireo, and Red-eyed Vireo) was detected on annual-panel transects at Mount Rainier (MORA), North Cascades (NOCA), and Olympic (OLYM) National Parks, and all three parks pooled (always presented in that order) during the 2005-2019 field seasons.
+Figures 6a-6j include all species for which we amassed at least 77 point count detections on annual-panel transects over the 14 years indicated.
 Numbers of detections are unadjusted for differences in survey effort or potential differences in detectability of birds between years.
-These adjustments will be made in conjunction with our periodic trend analyses.
+These adjustments will be made in conjunction with periodic trend analyses.

 Figure 6d.
-Number of times each species was detected on annual-panel transects at Mount Rainier (MORA), North Cascades (NOCA), and Olympic (OLYM) National Parks, and all three parks pooled (always presented in that order) during the 2005-2018 field seasons.
-The figure includes all species for which we amassed at least 50 point count detections on annual-panel transects over the 13 years indicated.
+Number of times each species (Canada Jay, Steller's Jay, Clark's Nutcracker, Common Raven, Mountain Chickadee, Chestnut-backed Chickadee) was detected on annual-panel transects at Mount Rainier (MORA), North Cascades (NOCA), and Olympic (OLYM) National Parks, and all three parks pooled (always presented in that order) during the 2005-2019 field seasons.
+Figures 6a-6j include all species for which we amassed at least 77 point count detections on annual-panel transects over the 14 years indicated.
 Numbers of detections are unadjusted for differences in survey effort or potential differences in detectability of birds between years.
-These adjustments will be made in conjunction with our periodic trend analyses.
+These adjustments will be made in conjunction with periodic trend analyses.

 Figure 6e.
-Number of times each species was detected on annual-panel transects at Mount Rainier (MORA), North Cascades (NOCA), and Olympic (OLYM) National Parks, and all three parks pooled (always presented in that order) during the 2005-2018 field seasons.
-The figure includes all species for which we amassed at least 50 point count detections on annual-panel transects over the 13 years indicated.
+Number of times each species (Red-breasted Nuthatch, Brown Creeper, Pacific Wren, Golden-crowned Kinglet, Ruby-crowned Kinglet, and Townsend's Solitaire) was detected on annual-panel transects at Mount Rainier (MORA), North Cascades (NOCA), and Olympic (OLYM) National Parks, and all three parks pooled (always presented in that order) during the 2005-2019 field seasons.
+Figures 6a-6j include all species for which we amassed at least 77 point count detections on annual-panel transects over the 14 years indicated.
 Numbers of detections are unadjusted for differences in survey effort or potential differences in detectability of birds between years.
-These adjustments will be made in conjunction with our periodic trend analyses.
+These adjustments will be made in conjunction with periodic trend analyses.